 Machine Learning (ML) algorithms have become integral to static and dynamic code analysis, offering real-time identification of vulnerabilities during the development phase.
-Deep learning models such as Convolutional Neural Networks (CNNs) and transformer models, analyze complex code patterns to detect potential threats like buffer overflows, race conditions, and insecure APIs.
-Tools such as CodeAI and DeepCode utilize these algorithms to scan codebases efficiently and provide actionable recommendations to developers (Patel & Gupta, 2021).
+Deep learning models such as Convolutional Neural Networks (CNNs) and transformer models analyze complex code patterns to detect potential threats like buffer overflows, race conditions, and insecure APIs.
+Tools such as CodeAI and DeepCode utilize these algorithms to scan codebases efficiently and provide actionable recommendations to developers [14].
 Natural language processing (NLP)-based models are also gaining traction for parsing and understanding code semantics.
-These models are trained on vast datasets containing examples of vulnerabilities and fixes, which allows them to offer intelligent suggestions during code writing (Rashid et al., 2022).
-Integrating these tools into Integrated Development

-Environments (IDEs) like Visual Studio Code, provides developers immediate feedback, reducing the chance of introducing security flaws.
+These models are trained on vast datasets containing examples of vulnerabilities and fixes, which allows them to offer intelligent suggestions during code writing [16].
+Integrating these tools into Integrated Development Environments (IDEs) like Visual Studio Code provides developers with immediate feedback, reducing the chance of introducing security flaws.